kiwids0220/kiwids0220.github.io/_posts/2024-02-19-NT Filesystem Internals Study Notes.md

 - ## I/O Request Packets (IRP)
 	- The size of IRP depends on the number of stack location that are required for the IRP
-	- Kernel-mode components besides I/O manager can use the `IoAllocateIrp` tgo request a new IRP struct.
+	- Kernel-mode components besides I/O manager can use the `IoAllocateIrp` to request a new IRP struct.

 ```c
 typedef struct _IRP {